vindar/tgx/docs/tools.md

 - `--layout header|split`: write either one `.h` file or a `.h + .cpp` pair.
 - `--preview-png preview.png`: write a desktop preview grid of the exported glyphs, with one section per size.

 The generated C++ symbol always includes the pixel size.
-For the antialiased ILI9341 v2.3 format, it also includes the AA depth for compatibility with TGX font naming.
+For the ILI9341 v2.3 format, it also includes the AA depth for compatibility with TGX font naming (`AA0` for monochrome v2.3 output).
 For example, `--name ui_font --sizes 16 --aa 4` creates `ui_font_AA4_16`.
 Monochrome formats use names such as `ui_font_16`.

 @section tools_formats Mesh formats in practice